Course Outline

 Format:

-You are to complete a reflective written piece on your development as a teacher of the Arts across the course.
-You are to reflect upon the following aspects of your learning:
+You are to complete a critical reflection on your development as a teacher of the Arts throughout the course.
+Using one of the four reflective frameworks provided in Canvas, you are to critically reflect upon and discuss the following aspects of your learning:

-• how you have been able to embed Aboriginal and Torres Strait Islander histories, cultures or perspectives into your Task 2 lessons, your knowledge of this area, and areas for your future learning
+• how you have been able to embed Aboriginal and Torres Strait Islander histories, cultures or perspectives into your Task 2 lessons with examples of practice;

-• strategies that you have incorporated into your lesson plans to develop literacy and numeracy skills within your discipline and recommendations for future application of these into your teaching practice
+• examples and discussion of strategies you have incorporated into your lesson plans to develop literacy and numeracy skills within your discipline;

-It is essential that each entry includes reflection how your learning in this course will impact on your future practice; and plans for your professional learning, including goals, actions, and areas in which you might seek feedback (from teachers and supervisors).
+It is essential that each section includes plans for your professional learning, including goals, actions, and areas in which you might seek feedback (from teachers and supervisors).
+Include a reference list with your reflection.

 Criteria: